SNTSVV/HUDD/index.md

 The approach will be presented at IEEE International Conference on Software Testing, Verification and Validation (ICST) 2020.
 Our replicability package and the toolset are available at https://bit.ly/MT2020.

+## Replicability package

+Our replicability package is available to reviewers at the following URL http://bit.ly/<ID> It will be made public after acceptance.

+Please replace <ID> with the submission ID associated to the paper (TR-<Year>-<Num>)